-- Fast changing technologies/tools – now companies and professional are not only coping with ever-changing business requirements, but also fast and regular changes in technology stack & toolsets.
-So forming teams based on people expertise on certain skill may soon become redundant; Need of the hour is forming the cross-functional team (Pod) able to fast adapt to changes.
+- Fast changing technologies / tools – now companies and professional are not only coping with ever changing business requirements, but also fast and regular changes in technology stack & tool sets.
+So forming teams based on people expertise on certain skill may soon become redundant; Need of hour is forming cross functional team (Pod) able to fast adapt to changes.

-- Best suited for Agile – Agile delivery is a team sport; to win in any team game, need to think & plan everything from the team standpoint and avoid counting on individual contribution.
-Pod culture enables the organization to approach every decision from the team perspective.
+- Best suited for Agile – Agile delivery is a team sport; to win in any team game, need to think & plan everything from team standpoint and avoid counting on individual contribution.
+Pod culture enables organization to approach every decision from team perspective.

 - Scaling and de-scaling is new normal – fast ramp up and ramp down is more frequent now, growing popularity of scaling frameworks are testimony o this fact.
 Pod culture enables scaling / de-scaling with an ease.

-Challenges and what it takes to overcome the – biggest challenge here is the complete shift from traditional people management, now it’s no longer people management, its team (pod) management, be it staffing, bench, trainer or appraisal.
+Challenges and what it takes to overcome them – biggest challenge here is complete shift from traditional people management, now it’s no longer people management, its team (pod) management, be it staffing, bench, trainer or appraisal.

 - Change in staffing approach – allocate team not individual

-- Bench management – from people on the bench to pods-on-bench Or Standby Pods
+- Bench management – from people on bench to pods-on-bench Or Standby Pods

-- Appraisal system need to pivot accordingly – focus on individual performance to team performance and reward to teams
+- Appraisal system need to pivot accordingly – focus from individual performance to team performance and reward to teams

-- Change in training approach/content – focus shift from competency building of individual to the workshop led training programs to build team’s competency on required skills and impart culture & mindset to happily and quickly adopt changes in technology, tools and engineering practices.
+- Change in training approach / content – focus shift from competency building of individual to workshop led training programs to build team’s competency on required skills and impart culture & mindset to happily and quickly adopt changes in technology, tools and engineering practices.

 How we did it – In my organization – we practice following

-- Maintain standby Pods (something like the team on the bench) – by form Pods (cross-functional full stake team) – based on work projection (demand)
+- Maintain standby Pods (something like team on bench) – by form Pods (cross functional full stake team) – based on work projection (demand)

-- Pods undergo “Pod readiness workshop” – a specially designed training cum workshop to impart all required skills and culture/mindset
+- Pods undergo “Pod readiness workshop” – a especially designed training cum workshop to impart all required skills and culture / mindset

 - Allocate project to Pod

-- When the current project ends, allocate them the new project – don’t change team composition (until someone left the organization or organization have to let someone go).
-Let’s team learn and adjust to project context (from the skill set and approach standpoint) and adopt
+- When current project ends, allocate them new project – don’t change team composition (until someone left the organization or organization have to let someone go).
+Let’s team learn and adjust to project context (from skill set and approach standpoint) and adopt

-- A shared Pod (team of subject matter experts like the Agile coach, DevOps expert, Architecture and tool experts etc.) supports all pods to adopt best engineering practices as well as new technologies, tool, approach etc.
+- A shared Pod (team of subject matter experts like Agile coach, DevOps expert, Architecture and tool experts etc.) supports all pods to adopt best engineering practices as well as new technolog, tool, approach etc.

-From my experience and out customer experience (satisfaction) I can happily claim that we did it right (including countless fast failures, experiment, and pivots) and now we are getting the good result.
-Adoption of “Allocate project to team Or Pod culture” is worth every penny spend.
+From my experience and out customer experience (satisfaction) I can happily claim that we did it right (including countless fast failures, experiment and pivots) and now we are getting good result.
+Adoption to “Allocate project to team Or Pod culture” is worth every penny spend.